FLiMS: a Fast Lightweight 2-way Merger for Sorting: Software implementation using SIMD intrinsics

 The performance of the FLiMS-based sort function is compared against the C++ Standard Library implementation of sorting \emph{std::sort()}, as well as a highly-optimised \cite{bramas} SIMD-based radix sort implementation from Intel’s integrated performance primitives (IPP).

 Additionally, a multi-threaded version of the FLiMS-based SIMD sort function is implemented, with the help of OpenMP pragmas.
 Both the merging function and the sort-in-chunks function are unaltered.
-The parallelisation was done on the calls of each.
-The sorting-in-chunks now happens on all cores, operating on equally-sized consecutive portions of the entire input.
-A similar loop initiates multiple instances of the FLiMS-based merge, as long as there are enough sublists in the current merge iteration.
+The parallelisation is done on the calls of each, operating on equally-sized consecutive portions of the entire input, when possible.

 The performance of the multi-threaded FLiMS-based sort is compared against the single-threaded baselines, as well as a parallel sort implementation in the Boost C++ libraries.
 The \emph{block\_indirect\_sort()} function implements the samplesort sorting algorithm, and is regarded as one of the best performing C++ sort implementations \cite{boost}.